Revelation Chapter 9, Pt. 2 – The Armies from the East

 Solomon wrote a proverb about the war horse and said:

-The horse is prepared for the day of battle,
+The horse is prepared for the day of battle, But victory belongs to Yahveh.(Prov.
+21:31)

 The Creator designed the horse with a short tail that is actually part of its spine.
 Its fountain of hair grows out of this tail (dock) for a reason.
 It is that portion that is moved by the horse that causes the strands of hair to move.
 Its purpose is to ward off flies from itself and to keep flies off other horses when near each other.
 Other reasons are to keep warm and to signal.
 Flies are symbols of that which is evil and disgusting.
 In Scripture they are the cause of corruption (Eccl.
 10:1).
 In Isaiah they typified the military force of Egypt (Isa.
 7:18) and were likely the insect that plagued Egypt (Psa.
 78:45).
 Satan was given the title “Lord of the Flies” or “Ba’alzevuv” (Matt.
 12:24) symbolizing master of all the disgusting evil spirits.